Department of History

 Current Research

-My principal research interests are focussed on 19th to 20th century British history, including rural health histories, asylum and hospital farms, rural communities, agricultural workers, the relationship between town and country, and knowledge networks.
+My principal research interests are focused on 19th to 20th century British history, including rural health histories and histories of the countryside, and on pedagogical practice and student experience.

 I am currently working on rural health histories and asylum and hospital farms.
-This research forms the basis of my second monograph, Farming, Psychiatry and Rural Society: Asylum and Hospital Farms, England 1845-1955 (under contract with Routledge, due to be published in 2023), and explores the inter-relationship between farming, rural communities and mental health.
-The role of patient narratives and extracting these from 'official' institutional narratives is the subject of my book chapter: 'Narrating and Navigating Patient Experiences of Farm Work in English Psychiatric Institutions, 1845-1914' in A. Hanley and J. Meyer (eds), Patient Voices in Britain, 1840-1948 (Manchester University Press, 2021).
+This research forms the basis of my second monograph, Farming, Psychiatry and Rural Society: Asylum and Hospital Farms, England 1845-1955 (under contract with Routledge), and explores the historic inter-relationship between farming, rural communities and mental health.
+The role of patient narratives and extracting these from 'official' institutional narratives is the subject of my article 'Wizards of the Soil', Lincolnshire History and Archaeology Journal (2023) and book chapter: 'Narrating and Navigating Patient Experiences of Farm Work in English Psychiatric Institutions, 1845-1914' in A. Hanley and J. Meyer (eds), Patient Voices in Britain, 1840-1948 (Manchester University Press, 2021).

 My first monograph, Communities in Contrast explores how and why rural communities developed in the mid nineteenth century, and demonstrates what a northern market town and its rural hinterland can tell us about village differentiation, exploring how and why rural communities developed in what was chiefly an industrial region and how the relationship between town and country affected rural communities.

 I have also undertaken research exploring the relationship between cultural stimuli (including history, the arts and culture) and mental health and wellbeing, and between place and memory and learning experiences, which identified links between community history projects and positive mental health and well being, and the role of place and memory in education.
-I am currently exploring opportunities for interdisciplinary collaborations through the Health Humanities Curriculum Development Group and with colleagues in the Schools of English and of Medicine (via successful Impact Accelerator Award funding for 'Performing CP: Ageing, Access and Healthcare' - Co-I).
+I have explored opportunities for interdisciplinary collaborations through the Health Humanities Curriculum Development Group and with colleagues in the Schools of English and of Medicine (via successful Impact Accelerator Award funding for 'Performing CP: Ageing, Access and Healthcare' - Co-I).
+I co-curated the Life on the Land exhibition in 2016 and founded the University's History Festival in 2017 (which I have continued to organise).
+I was previously the Impact and Knowledge Exchange Lead and the WP and Outreach Lead for the Department of History.

 • HOLLAND.
 S., 2022.
 'Promoting and Accelerating the Progress of Agriculture': A Case Study of Agricultural Societies in the Doncaster District, South Yorkshire, England.
 In: YVES SEGERS AND LEEN VAN MOLLE, ed., Agricultural Knowledge Networks in Rural Europe, 1700-2000 Boydell and Brewer.